OopyDoopy/ReShade-Centralized/README.md

 <img align="center" src="https://imgur.com/nUcYaOC.jpg" alt="ReShade Centralized">

-ReShade Centralized is an installer (made in C# and .NET) meant to replace the official installer for users who like using one shader repository, or otherwise strive to centralize their reshade files.
+ReShade Centralized is an installer (made in C# and .NET) meant to replace the official installer for users who like using one reshade-shaders folder for all games, or otherwise strive to centralize their reshade files.
 This means presets, screenshots, shader files, and reshade dlls are stored in one location, and the reshade.ini that gets generated points to these locations.
 This installer also deploys the reshade dlls via symlinks, eliminating the need to update your reshade dlls for every single game when a new version drops.
 Update once in this installer and you're good to go.
 Time to basically say this in list form.

 ## Features:
 - Install ReShade and deploy .dlls and config files as symlinks (this is why the program needs admin privileges)
 - Supports installing official ReShade dll files or modified ones
 - Download/Update a central shader respository and create all necessary preset and screenshot folders
 - Generate reshade.ini file based on the ReShade Centralized folder you set.
+- Update existing ReShade Centralized installs with new paths

 ## Planned Improvements:
 - Add UWP injection functionality, similar to the script I made in [ReShade-Tools](https://github.com/OopyDoopy/ReShade-Tools).